 It is impossible to stop the information leakage itself.
 When the leaked information B is used, the system does not distinguish it from the original information A. Whichever is used first gives the same result: the original information A and the leaked information B are commutative, i.e., AB = BA.
 Now let's move on to non-commutative algorithms.
 It is assumed that the key information A is leaked and the cyberattack obtains the information B. An attacker wants to use information B on the net as a user of key information A. When it is the commutative algorithm, AB = BA, so the attacker can also be a user (the attack succeeds).
 However, in non-commutative algorithm, since $AB \neq BA$, so the leaked information B is useless.
 For this reason, the non-commutative algorithms provide a line of defense that protects consumers from various crimes.
-That is, it protects our privacy and financial assets.
-Similarly, it makes currency forgery difficult and protects the trust of currency issuance.
-And you will have a protocol to stop money laundering, that is, you will be able to close your "deposit account".
+Consider the Information and Communication Technology (ICT) that implements this line of defense.
+If you are an ambitious entrepreneur, you will feel that you have a once-in-a-millennium opportunity.